c0pperdragon/OS816/README.md

 | INPUT  6     | CTS   | RTS     |

 If your USB-to-UART interface does only have a CTS input, but no RTS output, this can also be made to work.
-Just pull the CTS input of the OS816 permanently to GND and disable flow control in the direction from the OS816 to your computer, assuming that your computer is fast enough so it can always process any incomming data.
+Just pull the CTS input of the OS816 permanently to GND to disable flow control in the direction from the OS816 to your computer, assuming that your computer is fast enough so it can always process all incomming data.

 ## Contact